alexhaugland/ant_speed_display/README.md

 # ANT+ Speed Display

-A Python utility that displays speed data from ANT+ fitness equipment in large text on the terminal.
-Perfect for monitoring your workout speed from a distance.
+A Python utility that displays speed data and distance traveled from ANT+ fitness equipment in large text on the terminal.
+Perfect for monitoring your workout metrics from a distance.
+Uses imperial units (mph and miles).

 ## Requirements